amikael/HELFI/README.md

 ### Changes to the files containing the Westminster Leningrad Codex of the Hebrew Bible

-There are no content changes to the texts, but the file formats have been altered radically to meet the current purposes.
+There are no content changes to the texts, but the XML file format has been replaced with a column-oriented format described in the HELFI paper.
+This format contains HELFI-specific token numbers and fields.

 ### Changes to the files containing the Nestle 1904 Edition of the Greek New Testament

-There are no content changes to the texts, but the file formats have been altered radically to meet the current purposes.
+There are no content changes to the texts, but the file format has been replaced with a column-oriented format described in the HELFI paper.
+This format contains HELFI-specific token numbers and fields.

 ## Acknowledgements